bnussman/managernext/README.md

 > **Warning**: This project is a work in progress and may never be completed

 ## Project Goals 🥅
-- Fast (development and useage)
+- Fast (development and usage)
 - Simple
 - Maintainable
-- Work well for large accounts
+- Work well for large account at scale
+- Near feature parity with [Cloud Manager](https://github.com/linode/manager/) with **much** less code

 ## Preview 📷